 “That’s a bit of a waste, don’t you think?
 Why not jazz it up?
 Honey, you gotta live a little!”

 The lady had a point.
 And while I might not have gone in for the winged butt-plugs, I was starting to come around to the idea of a themed neighbourhood, in principle.

 And Thelma has dreams.
 She informed me that she is, among other things, an artiste who will soon be appearing at The Manhole in her one-woman show, a tribute to women of colour, past and present, entitled From Motown To Ho-Town.
 The production sounds very edgy because in the opening number she appears onstage as a black Elizabeth I, head-butting Pilgrims while twirling fire batons pre-soaked in poppers the night before.
-Other members of the cast include three Shih Tzus on hoverboards, an ABBA tribute act from Korea who went missing last summer, a married father of four who should know better and Thelma’s own mother who’ll be throwing Bibles at the audience during the interval.
+Other members of the cast include three Shih Tzus on hoverboards, an ABBA tribute act from Korea and Thelma’s own mother who will be throwing Bibles at the audience during the interval.
 As for the big finale, a final homage to those who went before her, Miss Mahogany Jr will lip-sync to her self-penned, glitch-hop track Ain’t No Hairdo High Enough.

 You’re all invited but it will be matinees only until her tag comes off.